The Economic Impact of Low- and High-Frequency Temperature Changes: Introduction

-To the extent that $\lo^0_X$ is non-stationary, $\beta_X$ should tend to $\beta_\lo$ as $T\rightarrow\infty$.
-But in finite samples, the least squares estimate $\hat \beta_X$ will be a weighted sum of $\beta_\lo$ and $\beta_\hi$ (unless the low-frequency variations dominate).
-Furthermore, the autocovariance structure of $X$ is a non-linear function of those of its components, $\lo^0_X$ and $\hi^0_X$, so the dynamic response of $X$ will also depend on which component is being perturbed.\footnote{Even in the simple case when $\lo_X$ is a random walk and $\hi_X$ is an AR(1), $\Delta X$ will be an ARMA(1,1).}
+In this paper, we show that low- and high-frequency variations may transmit differently to economic activity.
+Our analysis has two distinct features.
+First, we characterize the dynamics and factor structure of the low-frequency variations in temperature.
+This informs our approach to investigate if low- and high-frequency variations in temperature have a differential impact on economic outcomes.
+Second, our regression analysis pays attention to the treatment of unobserved heterogeneity and common time effects.
+To this end, we use an interactive fixed effects model, combined with bootstrap inference that accounts for the estimation uncertainty of the unobserved factors and the clustered data structure.
+We consider 3 panels – U.S. (48 states), European (20 countries) and international (50 countries) panels – which allow us to assess the effects across different geographical regions.

-Regressions using the U.S. panel over the 1964--2023 sample find a significant and negative $\hat \beta_\lo$ that is different from $\hat\beta_\hi$, but only under the assumption that there are no common year effects.
-Even in this model, the estimates deemed statistically significant according to one-way clustered standard errors become insignificant using two-way clustering.
-The additive and (less restrictive) interactive fixed effect estimators – which control for common year effects relating to the business cycle – both result in a $\hat\beta_\lo$ that is not statistically different from zero.
-Therefore, even though $\hat \lo_X$ increased by 3.046°F between 1964 and 2023, its impact on economic growth in the U.S. does not seem to be credible.

-The evidence from a panel of 20 European countries, and an international panel of 50 countries with wide geographic coverage and variation in incomes, is more supportive of a negative effect of $\hat\lo_X$ on $\Delta Y$.
-Based on interactive fixed effect regressions, we estimate a coefficient for $\hat \lo_X$ of $-0.947$ in the European panel and $-1.401$ in the international panel.
-Considering that the cross-sectional average of $\hat \lo_X$ in Europe has increased by 1.471°C (or a population-weighted average of 1.480°C) in the 38 years between 1980 and 2018, the annual impact on GDP growth is about 4 basis points.
+As $\lo^0_X$ is not observed, we first explore parametric and non-parametric ways of estimating it.
+Regardless of the estimator, we find in all three panels that the low-frequency component has been trending up in recent decades but displays heterogeneous features across geographic units.
+Regressions using the U.S. panel over the 1964--2023 sample find a significant and negative effect of the low-frequency component, but only under the assumption that there are no common year effects.
+Even in this model, the estimates deemed statistically significant according to one-way clustered standard errors, often used in this literature, become insignificant using two-way clustering.
+Models that are better at controlling for common year effects are also not significant.
+Therefore, even though $\hat \lo_X$ increased by 1.72°C between 1964 and 2023, it does not seem to have had a meaningful impact on economic growth in the United States.
+The evidence from a panel of 20 European countries, and an international panel of 50 countries with wide geographic coverage and variation in incomes, is more supportive of a negative effect of $\hat\lo_X$ on GDP growth, $\Delta Y$.
+Based on a static interactive fixed-effect regression, we estimate a coefficient for $\hat \lo_X$ of around $-0.9$ in the European panel.
+Considering that the population-weighted average of $\hat \lo_X$ in Europe has increased by 1.48°C between 1980 and 2018, these estimates translate into an annual reduction of GDP growth of about 0.035 percentage points.